brycesteve/Perfect-View2Pdf/README.md

 ## NOTE: This project is still in development
 #### Please do not use this module in your apps, as it is currently incomplete

 Install wkhtmltopdf on your server.

+NOTE: for linux servers, xvfb is also required, as wkhtmltopdf won't run headless without an X11 screen

 MacOS:
 ```